Johnstown Flood: Legal

-In the years following the disaster, some survivors blamed the members of the South Fork Fishing and Hunting Club for their modifications to the dam.
-They were accused of failing to maintain the dam properly, so that it was unable to contain the additional water of the unusually heavy rainfall.
+In the years following the disaster, some survivors blamed the members of the South Fork Fishing and Hunting Club for their modifications to the dam that lowered its level and gradually blocked a spillway.
+They were also accused of failing to maintain the dam properly, so that it was unable to contain the additional water of the unusually heavy rainfall.

 The club was successfully defended in court by the firm of Knox and Reed (later Reed Smith LLP), whose partners Philander Knox and James Hay Reed were both club members.
-Knox and Reed successfully argued that the dam's failure was a natural disaster which was an Act of God, and no legal compensation was paid to the survivors of the flood.
-The club was never held legally responsible for the disaster.
-The perceived injustice aided the acceptance, in later cases, of "strict, joint, and several liability," so that even a "non-negligent defendant could be held liable for damage caused by the unnatural use of land."
+Knox and Reed successfully argued that the dam's failure was a natural disaster which was an Act of God.
+No legal compensation was ever paid to the survivors of the flood.

+Neither the club nor its members was ever held legally responsible for the disaster.
+This perceived injustice is considered to have aided the acceptance, in later cases, of a new definition of "strict, joint, and several liability," so that even a "non-negligent defendant could be held liable for damage caused by the unnatural use of land."

 Individual members of the South Fork Club, millionaires in their day, contributed to the recovery in Johnstown.
 Along with about half of the club members, co-founder Henry Clay Frick donated thousands of dollars to the relief effort.
 After the flood, Andrew Carnegie built the town a new library.